HIV/AIDS in Canada: Prevention and support

 In 2019, the Government of Canada invested $22.85 million in HIV/AIDS research through the Canadian Institutes for Health Research.
 This money went towards supporting a thriving community of researchers, people living with HIV and their caregivers, health advocates, and pharmaceutical and biotechnology companies to generate knowledge about prevention, treatment, management, and a cure for HIV/AIDS and other sexually transmitted and blood-borne infections.

 Many organizations have been instituted by Indigenous peoples to combat the elevated rates of HIV/AIDS in Indigenous communities.
 This is seen from the Canadian Aboriginal AIDS Network and similar organizations run by Indigenous peoples.
 Acknowledging the unique risk factors that Indigenous people face is important but the unequal access to care is also a crucial determinant in their susceptibility to health problems.
-Studies have concluded that research and policy that affect Indigenous peoples should be respectful and based upon community relevance.
-It is important to understand the colonial framework that the Federal Government has been based upon and how this influences the approaches when dealing with issues involving Indigenous peoples.
-Using a community-based approach, the unique needs of Indigenous communities in Canada can be addressed in a meaningful and respectful way that upholds Indigenous tradition and culture.

-It is important to note that the idea that AIDS had begun in Africa, and specifically affected Haitians as well as Black people, was growing and spreading.
+The idea that AIDS had begun in Africa, and specifically affected Haitians as well as Black people, was growing and spreading.
 This resulted in the blame of the spreading AIDS being placed on Black communities and overrepresentation of Black queer and Black communities being displayed as diseased people.
 The triple H was used to refer to those who were affected by AIDS, including homosexuals, Haitians, and hemophiliacs.
 There were no services for people of colour and Indigenous people.
 This in turn resulted in the formation of organizations such as Black CAP.
 Though this organization was receiving a little bit of funding, it was not equal to what other groups were receiving, clearly demonstrating the racism occurring at the time.
 The collaboration of Black led and focused organizations, including but not limited to COMBAT, Black CAP, and BWC, began doing work around AIDS/HIV.
 Some work that Black CAP did was to hand out condoms and discuss AIDS and AIDS prevention, but also provide counselling.
 These community outreaches were essential in giving black people living with HIV/AIDS a safe space to discuss their experience and break the barriers in their society that they were facing.